Form 1098-T is reported as an Education Credit:

 - Education Credits

-Box 4 of the form shows any adjustments the school has made to qualified expenses reported on a previous year's 1098-T. If it turns out a previous year's expenses were lower than initially reported, the student may be responsible for additional tax for that year.
-The student must amend that tax year in order to recapture that amount in Box 4.
+Box 4 of the form shows any adjustments the school has made to qualified expenses reported on a previous year's 1098-T. If it turns out a previous year's expenses were lower than initially reported, the student may be responsible for additional tax.
+You must recapture (repay) any excess credit received.
+Please refer to How do I report my 1098-T Box 4 information? for complete reporting instructions.

 Box 5 shows the amount of scholarships and grants that were paid directly to the school for the student's expenses.
 Scholarships and grants may reduce the amount of qualified expenses the student can use when calculating a deduction or credit.

 - If the amount in Box 5 (your scholarships) is GREATER THAN the amount in Box 1 (or Box 2, whichever is filled in on your 1098-T), then you cannot use any expenses to reduce your tax bill.
-You must report the excess as taxable income on your federal return.
+You must report the excess as taxable income on the federal return for the person issued the 1098-T (this may be the student and not the parent).
 To do this within the program, please go to:

 - Federal Section